 Florida Housing and other government programs work with approved lenders to help first-time Florida homebuyers with costs.
 The programs also provide other financial help, including grants (money that doesn’t have to be paid back) and other boosts to keep down payments and costs low.

 The median price (half of the houses sold for more, half sold for less) for a single-family home in Florida in 202 was $396,558 according to Florida Realtors research department.
 That’s a jump of $ a $48,500 leap from the 2021 median price of $348,000

-State economists have predicted that 347,000 people will move to Florida this year, almost 900 people a day relocate to the Sunshine State.
-Many of them, who are seeking warmer weather and shelter from the high income-tax states up north, will want to buy homes.
+State economists have predicted that 338,200 people will move to Florida in 2020, meaning 950 people a day relocate to the Sunshine State.
+Many of them, who are seeking warmer weather and shelter from the high income-tax states up north, will want to buy homes in sunny Florida.
 So, the trend of rising prices will likely continue.

 Knowing what resources are available to help you to understand and tackle the tough market will make the process less overwhelming and help put you into your dream home.